 And those are what I considered the high points of the “What's New in Studio 5000” presentation.

-If you have any questions please feel free to post them by clicking on “leave a reply” below, and if I know the answer I'll be more than happy to reply.
+If you have any questions please feel free to post them by clicking on “post a comment or question” below, and if I know the answer I'll be more than happy to reply.

 And if you'd like to get a copy of the complete presentation it may be available later this week on www.AutomationFair.com.
 If not, your local Rockwell Automation Rep or Distributor Specialist should be more than happy to send you a copy.